Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Screening

 Infants born to affected parents have a dilated eye examination under anesthesia as soon as possible in the first month of life, and a genetic evaluation is performed.
 Infants with a positive genetic test are examined under anesthesia on a monthly basis.
-In infants who do not develop disease, monthly exams continue throughout the first year.
-The frequency of those exams may be decreased progressively during the second and subsequent years.
+In infants who do not develop disease, monthly examinations continue throughout the first year.
+The frequency of those examinations may be decreased progressively during the second and subsequent years.
 Screening children with a positive family history of retinoblastoma can improve their prognosis, in terms of globe sparing and use of less intensive, ocular-salvage treatments (see Table 1 and Figure 2).[

 Relative of Proband | Pretest Risk for Mutant Allele (%) | |